Kubernetes Server with PVC

 - name: models-pvc

-We use a simple sklearn iris classification model with the added pvc requirement so our MLServer with the PVC will be targeted during scheduling.
+Use a simple sklearn iris classification model with the added `pvc` requirement so that MLServer with the PVC is targeted during scheduling.

 kind: Model